petermsiegel/f-string-apl/README.md

 We said you could place a box around every field, but there’s an exception.
-Null **Space** fields `{}`, *i.e.* 0-width **Space** fields, are discarded once they’ve done their work of separating adjacent fields (typically **Text** fields), so they won’t be placed in boxes.
+Null **Space** fields `{}`, *i.e.* 0-width **Space** fields, are discarded once they’ve done their work of ensuring adjacent fields (typically, **Text** fields) are displayed in their own rectangular space.

 Try this expression on your own: